rayng86/simple-guessing-game/README.md

 # simple-guessing-game
-simple guessing game in python
+A simple guessing game written in python3.
+Try to guess a number between 1 and 100.